-Agriculture is by far the largest land use in the Borough, comprising 88% of all land.
-Agricultural land in Hinckley and Bosworth is classified under the Agricultural Land Classification system (ALC).
-Much of the land in the Borough is classified as ALC grade 3 (good to moderate quality), with some pockets of ALC grade 2 (very good quality) land in the more rural areas in the Borough.
-A very small area, around the banks of the River Sence, west of Market Bosworth, is ALC grade 4 (poor quality) land (see Figure 4-9).
-There is no ALC grade 1 (excellent quality) or grade 5 (very poor quality) land in the Borough (Natural England, 2011).
+Agriculture is the predominant land use in the borough.
+Agricultural land in Hinckley & Bosworth is classified under the Agricultural Land Classification system (ALC), as shown in

+Figure 4-6.
+Over 75% of the land in the borough is classified as ALC grade 3 (good to moderate quality) (LUC, 2020), with some pockets of ALC grade 2 (very good quality) land in the more rural areas in the borough.
+A very small area, around the banks of the River Sence, west of Market Bosworth, is ALC grade 4 (poor quality) land.
+There is no ALC grade 1 (excellent quality) or grade 5 (very poor quality) land in the borough (Natural England, 2018).

-Figure 4-9: Agricultural land classification in Hinckley & Bosworth Borough
+Figure 4-6: Agricultural land classification across the borough.